What Are Weepholes?

-Weepholes are the gaps left between some bricks in external masonry walls.
-They serve two important purposes:
+Weepholes are the gaps left between some bricks in external walls.
+Australian Standards require them because they serve two important purposes:

-Drainage - Water that enters the cavity due to capillary action, condensation, damage, or accidental flooding needs to escape somewhere.
-In tropical and sub-tropical areas of Australia it is not unusual to see water flowing from the weep holes on the prevailing side of well constructed houses after a 'gully raker' or monsoonal storm.
+2. Drainage - Water that enters the cavity due to capillary action, condensation, damage, or accidental flooding needs to escape somewhere.
+In tropical and sub-tropical areas of Australia it is not unusual to see water flowing from the weep holes in walls on the prevailing side of well constructed brick houses after a 'gully raker' or monsoonal storm.

 Weep holes provide access for embers during bushfires sometimes with devastating consequences.
 Sparks enter the wall and roof cavity and the house ignites ‘from the inside’.
 It’s common to hear stories about firefighters saving houses in the direct path of a bushfires only to find houses further back suddenly exploding into flames.

-In Australia the Building Code for bushfire-prone areas (AS3959:2009) has specific requirements for ember screening in weep holes in all houses built in areas of declared bushfire risk including BAL-12.5, BAL-19, BAL-29, BAL-40, BAL-FZ.
-Our Bushfire Products include metal mesh screens, which prevent the entry of embers and keeping the cavity safe.
+In Australia the Building Code for bushfire-prone areas (AS3959:2018) has specific requirements for ember screening in weep holes in brick walls in all houses built in areas of declared bushfire risk including BAL-A12.5, BAL-A19, BAL-A29, BAL-A40, BAL-FZ.

 Solution: Our range of Bushfire Compliant Products for use during or after building help you to meet Australian Standards and prevent the entry of embers and keep the cavity safe.